flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 `SurfaceProducer` may not contain the transformation information that Android libraries need to correctly rotate the preview automatically.

-In order to correct the rotation, you will need to rotate the preview with respect to the camera sensor orientation and the device orientation according to the equation:
+In order to correct the rotation, you need to rotate the preview with respect to the camera sensor orientation and the device orientation according to the equation: